Your Right to Live in Your House

 Activly under investigation by The Joe Blogs Show, with the intent to correct a significant injustice, is the process by which the British Government transferred mortgage accounts to Landmark Mortgages.
 And the violation of people’s Human Rights.

-Protocol No. 1, Article 1 – Protection of Property
+Protocol no. 1, Article 1: Protection of Property

-No one shall be deprived of his possessions except in the public interest and subject to the conditions provided for by law and by the general principles of international law.The preceding provisions shall not, however, in any way impair the right of a State to enforce such laws as it deems necessary to control the use of property in accordance with the general interest or to secure the payment of taxes or other contributions or penalties.”
+The preceding provisions shall not, however, in any way impair the right of a State to enforce such laws as it deems necessary to control the use of property in accordance with the general interest or to secure the payment of taxes or other contributions or penalties.

-Your Protection:
+Your Protection

-You have a right to enjoy your home and property peacefully.
+- You have a right to enjoy your home and property peacefully.

-That includes your house, your mortgage, your money, and any possessions.
+- That includes your house, your mortgage, your money, and any possessions.

-This applies to individuals and businesses alike.
+- This applies to individuals and businesses alike.

-What Governments (and Institutions Acting Like Them) Can’t Do:
+What Governments (and Institutions acting like them) Can't Do

 They can’t just take your home or property without a legal reason.